Decade 1700-1709

 1

-On April 26 online, Tarisio sells a Stradivarius violin, little known and well preserved, manufactured around 1705, the Baron von der Leyen.
-The bidding will begin at $ 2M for this instrument of the period of maturity.
+On April 26, 2012, Tarisio sold for $ 2.6M a Stradivarius violin, little known and well preserved, manufactured around 1705, the Baron von der Leyen.
+Please watch the video shared by the auction house.

-On April 26 online, Tarisio sells a Stradivarius violin, little known and well preserved, manufactured around 1705, the Baron von der Leyen.
-The bidding will begin at $ 2M for this instrument of the period of maturity.
+On April 26, 2012, Tarisio sold for $ 2.6M a Stradivarius violin, little known and well preserved, manufactured around 1705, the Baron von der Leyen.
+Please watch the video shared by the auction house.

 2